 Guide for parents and guardians

-Going to university can be as much of a daunting process for parents and guardians as it is for aspiring students.
-Most parents prefer to support and guide their sons and daughters in their decisions rather than make these for them*, so want to informed and able to provide that steer when needed.
+Going to university is a really exciting adventure.
+But it can be as much of a daunting process for parents and guardians as it is for aspiring students.
+Most parents prefer to support and guide their sons and daughters in their decisions rather than make these for them*, so want to be informed and able to provide that steer when needed.

 We know that all parents' knowledge and own experience of university is different, and that some feel nervous about providing the right support.
 Add to that the often conflicting emotions parents can experience while watching their child developing into a new chapter of their lives, and it's no wonder they sometimes don't know where to start.